-In 2018, ECH committed to a three-year partnership with internationally acclaimed arts festival, Adelaide Festival.
+ECH is a major sponsor of the internationally acclaimed arts festival, Adelaide Festival.

 Since its inception in 1960, the Adelaide Festival has been regarded as one of the world’s greatest arts events – attracting internationally acclaimed performers, productions, musicians, dancers and artists.